10 portfolio data sources every effective PMO needs to know

 TL;DR

-• "Getting data" is not about building a dashboard: it's the process of finding and structuring different signals you need to run a portfolio.
+• "Getting data" is not about building a dashboard: it's the process of finding and structuring different signals you need to successfully run a portfolio.

 • This is not about more reports.
 It's about zooming in on the facts that steer decisions — like a lighthouse, not a floodlight.

-• The 10 data sources below are ordered from foundation to sophistication — build them (roughly) in sequence.
+• The 10 data sources below are ordered from foundation to sophistication - build them (roughly) in sequence.
+Make progress an iteratively.
+Don't get overwhelmed.

 Then there's a version of PMO that acts like a lighthouse.